Can Cats Have Down Syndrome? | Hill's Pet

 First, a bit about Down syndrome: It's a disorder that affects one in 700 human babies born in the U.S. each year.
-It occurs when the developing fetus's genetic material is copied incorrectly, resulting in an extra 21st chromosome (or a partial 21st chromosome).
+It occurs when the developing fetus's genetic material is copied incorrectly, resulting in an extra chromosome 21 (or a partial chromosome 21).
 This condition is also called trisomy 21.

 Essentially, chromosomes organize the DNA in each cell into bundles, helping cells to pass on this genetic material when they divide.
-An extra 21st chromosome (or partial 21st chromosome) causes a variety of birth defects that give people with Down syndrome their shared physical traits.
+An extra chromosome 21 (or partial chromosome 21) causes a variety of birth defects that give people with Down syndrome their shared physical traits.

 According to the National Down Syndrome Society, people with Down syndrome tend to share some or all of the following traits: